mapbox/cpp/glossary.md

 ### assembly

+The ASCII textual representation of [machine code](#machine-code).
-An ascii output able to be produced by a [compiler](#compiler).
-It is fully optimized and can be 1-to-1 translated to [machine code](#machine-code).
-It can be viewed to understand what compiler optimizations were made.
+It can be 1-to-1 translated to machine code, but is in text form to provide a way to read the output of the [compiler](#compiler), after optimization, to understand what compiler optimizations were made.

+(It can also be written manually instead of produced by a compiler, but this is now rare.)

 ### machine code